Roofing Costs: Useful Information Guide

-Useful Links for Roofing Cost Information
+External Sources & References for Roofing Cost Information

-1. General: Here’s an interesting link: the University of Wisconsin-Madison Division of Business Services publishes their most recent contract for roofing materials and installation services with one of the largest commercial roofing companies in the US with a breakdown by unit price of over 70 items related to the work.
+1. General: Here’s an interesting link: the University of Wisconsin-Madison Division of Business Services publishes their most recent contract for roofing materials and installation services with one of the largest commercial roofing companies in the US with a breakdown by unit price for over 70 items related to the roofing work.
 Gives you a really good idea of what this stuff actually costs.
 At least in Wisconsin.

-2. General: Price Trends: “Construction Data – Producer Prices and Employment Costs” is over on the website of the Associated General Contractors of America (AGC).
+2. General: Price Trends: “Construction Data – Producer Prices and Employment Costs” is on the website of the Associated General Contractors of America (AGC).
 “Each month, AGC puts out tables and an explanation showing historical and recent changes in producer price indexes and employment cost indexes for construction materials, building types and subcontractor segments.”

 3. General: Price Trends: “Producer Price Index (PPI) Detailed Report Information“.
 This is an excellent resource for roofing project cost projection.
 Once you’re on the page, scroll down to where it says “Current edition of the PPI Detailed Report” and click on it.
 This will open a very large PDF file.
 To save (a lot) of time, use CTRL-F to search for “roofing”.
 This will return all occurrences of “roofing” in the document, and you can jump from one to the next by using the arrows in the CTRL-F box.
 You can find price changes (as percentages) year-over-year and month-over-month for production material inputs, finished goods, roofing contractor services by region, and much more.
 On the website of the Bureau of Labor Statistics, a division of the US Department of Labor.